frederic-perez/AmE-dictionary/data/idioms.md

 __go steady (with someone)__ To date someone exclusively. _Don’t ask Jill out—she’s already going steady with Bobby._ _Are those two really going steady?_
 __go stir-crazy__ To become acutely anxious, restless, irritable, irrational, and/or depressed from remaining for too long in an unstimulating, confined, and/or isolated environment.
 “Stir” in this usage is a slang word for prison.
 __go strong__ :three: To proceed energetically or successfully. _It is still going strong._
-__go the distance__ :dart: To persist with some activity or goal until its completion. _I think this team is good enough to go the distance and win the championship, don’t you?_
+__go the distance__ :dart::five: To persist with some activity or goal until its completion. _I think this team is good enough to go the distance and win the championship, don’t you?_
 __go the extra mile__
 __go the way of the dinosaur(s)__ To become extinct, obsolete, old-fashioned, or no longer in common use.
 __go through the roof__
 __go to bed with the chickens__ To go to bed very early.
 __go to Canossa__ To become or make oneself humble; to do a penance or seek absolution for some wrong.
-__go to great lengths__ :two::hammer:
+__go to great lengths (to do something)__ :three::hammer:
 __go to hell in a handcart__ To be in an extremely and increasingly bad or ruinous condition; to be on the inevitable path to utter failure or ruin.
 __go to shit__
 __go to the mat for (someone or something)__ To give someone or something one’s full support; to fight for someone or something until the very end. _We firmly believe that she is in the right on this matter, and we’re ready to go to the mat for her in court if necessary._ _I’m not going to the mat for her._
 __go to the mattresses__ To enter into or prepare for a lengthy war, battle, or conflict; to adopt a combative or warlike position.
 While the true origin is uncertain, the phrase was popularized in English by _The Godfather_ novel and films, where it referred to warring mafia families housing their soldiers in small, secure apartments to await orders.
 __go to wrack and ruin__ _cliché_ To fall into severe or total decay, degradation, or ruination, as from disuse or lack of upkeep. (“Wrack,” a now-archaic word meaning wreckage or destruction, is also often spelled “rack.”) _It greatly pains me that my grandfather’s estate has been left to go to wrack and ruin.
 If only we’d been able to afford for someone to look after it all these years._
+__go toe by toe__
 __go under the hammer__ :two: To be put up for or sold at auction.
+__go vacant__ _Her eyes went vacant again._
 __go without saying__ _It goes without saying: thinking in more effective ways about projects can make things happen more successfully._
 __go wrong__
 __go-round__ _The fourth go-round in the_ Madagascar _franchise._
 __God forbid__
-__God is in the detail(s)__ Any action or plan one undertakes should be done carefully and pragmatically; attention to small details will ultimately yield the greatest results.
+__God is in the detail(s)__ :two: _proverb_ Any action or plan one undertakes should be done carefully and pragmatically; attention to small details will ultimately yield the greatest results. _Remember that God is in the detail, so make sure everything is in order before you begin._
 __God’s green earth__ The entire planet; anywhere and everywhere.
 __God’s honest truth__ The absolute, unequivocal truth.
 (I.e., as if spoken by God Himself.)
 __Godwin’s law__ A maxim stating that the longer an online debate continues, the higher the likelihood that a comparison will be made to Adolf Hitler or the Nazis.
 The concept is credited to American lawyer and author Mike Godwin. _Someone in this thread will be compared to Hitler soon enough—it’s just Godwin’s law._
-__gold rush__
+__gold rush__ :two::hammer: _VCs scramble to cash in on AI gold rush._
+__golden boy__
 __golden child__
-__golden goose__ :three: A person, thing, or organization that is or has the potential to earn a lot of money for a long period of time.
+__golden goose__ :four: A person, thing, or organization that is or has the potential to earn a lot of money for a long period of time.
 Taken from a folk tale of a goose that would lay a golden egg once a day, but was killed by its owner because he wanted all of its gold at once.
 __golden handcuffs__
 __golden ticket__ A person, thing, quality, ability, or accomplishment that provides a reliable opportunity for great financial or personal success.
 __golden years__ The years following one’s retirement (generally after the age of 65).
 __golf widow__ A woman whose husband frequently absents himself from home so as to go and play golf.
 __good books__ :two: Favorable, kindly, or approving regard or treatment.
 Usually used in the phrase “in someone’s good books” or some variation thereof.
-__good call__ :dart: A good decision or idea.
+__good call__ :dart::three: A good decision or idea.
 The phrase does not have to be preceded by an article. _Hey, good call—I think the blue tie will bring out my eyes more, just like you said._ _Ordering this dish was definitely a good call—it’s delicious!_
 __good enough for jazz__ Sufficient to suit the purpose(s) at hand without needing to be perfect.
 __good enough to eat__ To have an extremely beautiful or aesthetically pleasing appearance.
 __good for nothing__ Entirely without value; of no use whatsoever.
 (Hyphenated if used as a modifier before a noun.)
+__good for you__ A complimentary expression of encouragement for something that someone has done or received.
 __good for__ __4__ Equivalent in value; also, valid for. _These coupons are good for a 20 percent discount._ _He was good for many murders._
 __good God!__ An oath expressing surprise, shock, frustration, anger, or annoyance.
 __good going__ An informal expression of praise for having done something well.
 (It can also be used sarcastically to mean the opposite.)